getishe/getishe/README.md

   <!--
 **getishe/getishe** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+Here's are some ideas to get you started:

 -->
 <h1 align="center">  Hi there 👋 I'm Getahune Alemayhu </h1>